Skip to content

 Behavioral, emotional, and cognitive engagement all play roles in how students process and retain information.
 Behavioral engagement shows up when students participate in discussions and persist through challenges.
 Emotional engagement reflects how students feel about learning and their place in your classroom community.
 Cognitive engagement happens when students invest mental energy in their learning, asking thoughtful questions and making connections across topics.

-When checking for understanding, timing and purpose should guide your method selection.
-Consider these key moments:
+When checking for understanding, timing and purpose should guide your method selection:

 • Pre-lesson checks: Use digital polling or AI-powered bellringers to activate prior knowledge and establish baselines